 Education and Background

 Volcker was born on September 1927 in Cape May, New Jersey.
 He earned a B.A. from Princeton in 1949.
 His M.A. is in political economy and government.
 He received it in 1951 from the Harvard University Graduate School of Public Administration.
 From 1951 to 1952, he was Rotary Foundation Fellow at the London School of Economics.

 Volcker started his career as a research assistant at the New York Fed in 1949.
 He returned as an economist in 1952.
 In 1957, Volcker became an economist at Chase Manhattan Bank.
 In 1962, he worked in the U.S. Treasury Department.
 He became the Director of the Office of Financial Analysis.

 Volcker worked in both private and public capacities after leaving the Fed.
 He was chairman of J. Rothschild, Wolfensohn & Company, an investment banking firm.
 He led investigations into the Enron scandals.
 He also examined corruption in the United Nations’ oil-for-food program in Iraq.

-Volcker is currently the chairman of the Group of 30.
+Volcker was the chairman of the Group of 30.
 That's a Washington, D.C.-based economic advisory group.
 He headed a panel that probed Swiss banks’ handling of Holocaust victim’s accounts.
 He has also been active in the Arthritis Foundation.

 According to Forbes magazine, "Volcker is a giant (both literally—he’s 6’7”—and figuratively) in the sport of fly fishing."
 He's fished bonefish and tarpon in Florida and his favorite, Atlantic salmon, in Quebec.
 He is a director of the Atlantic Salmon Federation.
 He's also active in the North Atlantic Salmon Fund.
 Both advocate conservation.